-Top 10 paintings in the Louvre Museum
+Top 20 Paintings to See in the Louvre Museum

 My advice, if you want to have a look at her portrait in peace, is to come to the Louvre at the opening hour.
 The early bird catches the worm.
-If you want to fully enjoy the Louvre Museum, you definitely have to come as early as possible.
-Because the Louvre Museum is the biggest museum in the world and has many art treasures you absolutely need to see.
+If you want to fully enjoy the Louvre Museum, you’ll definitely have to come as early as possible.
+The Louvre Museum is the biggest museum in the world and has many art treasures you absolutely need to see.

-“Le portement de la croix” by Biagio d’Antonio
+1. “Le portement de la croix” by Biagio d’Antonio

 First, on my top 10 paintings in the Louvre Museum is “Le Portement de la Croix” by Biagio d’Antonio.
 Biagio d’Antonio is an Italian Renaissance artist, who also contributed to the decoration of the Sistine Chapel.
 “Le Portement de la Croix” is believed to have been produced between 1480 and 1520.
 It entered the Louvre Museum in 1814.